Shocking Health Benefits of Tea and Types of Tea

 - Rooibos: It improves blood pressure and circulation, lowers bad cholesterol, and keeps your hair more vital.

-- Ginger: Ginger tea helps people fight against morning sickness, relieve joint pains, migraines and treat chronic indigestion.
+- Ginger: Ginger tea helps people fight against morning sickness, relieve joint pains, and migraines and treat chronic indigestion.

 - Peppermint: This tea type contains menthol, which soothes the upset stomach and works as a cure for health problems like constipation, motion sickness, and irritable bowel syndrome.
 Peppermint also helps in the management of migraines and other body pain.